Thickness profiles of giant soap films

 \subsubsection{Choice of the numerical parameters}

-There are only two numerical parameters in the equations set: the characteristic length $\ell$ and the prefactor $\beta$ involved in the Frankel's law.
-Their values, as well as the film profile at short time, have been determined from the experimental data, as discussed below.
+There are two numerical parameters in the equations set: the ratio $2E/(\rho g) = h_{00} \ell$ (Eq. \eqref{eq:balance14}, \eqref{equili}), and the prefactor $\beta$ (Eq. \eqref{eq:U_Fr_meniscus_low_simus}).
+Their values, as well as the film reference height and thickness at short time, have been determined from the experimental data, as discussed below.

-The experimental profiles are exponential in the initial film, with a characteristic length (Fig. \ref{Fig_ExpProfils}) $\ell = 0.80 \pm 0.09$~m identical for all the velocities.
-This implies that the reference thickness